uraimo/WS281x.swift/README.md

 ## Usage

+First of all an hardware note, WS281x leds are 3-pins 5V devices (Vcc,DataIN,GND) but most of the times can tollerate a 3.3V DataIN signal like the one produced by the RaspberryPi (and other ARM boards) gpio pins.
+If you notice that your leds are flickering or not too bright, you could need a level shifter/converter/translator for you data pin.
+There are a lot of different ways (with different performance) to translate a 3.3V signal to a 5V one, but the most cost effective way to solve this specific problem is maybe just to buy a simple level converter [like this one from SparkFun](https://www.sparkfun.com/products/12009).
+It works perfectly and you just need to solder a pin header and you are ready to go.

-Suppose we are using a strip with 60 WS2812B leds, the first thing we need to do is obtain an instance of `PWMOutput` from SwiftyGPIO and use it to initialize the `WS281x` object:
+Now, for the software side, suppose we are using a strip with 60 WS2812B leds, the first thing we need to do is obtain an instance of `PWMOutput` from SwiftyGPIO and use it to initialize the `WS281x` object:

 ```swift
 import SwiftyGPIO